JvanKatwijk/qt-dab/README.md

 The current version is 6.5.
 Versions 5.5 is still available and can be built, using the same set of sources as the current one.
-The development version can be found in the "qt-dab-RC" directory.
+A development version, named Qt-BAB-6X,  can be found in the "qt-dab-RC" directory.

 Precompiled versions for Linux-x64 (AppImage) and Windows (an installer) are
 - as usual -available.